-One of my favorite things about Colorado is the amount of free stuff to do.
-I also love how easy it is to find free campsites in Colorado where you won’t run into any other people.
-It’s just you, your adventure buddy (because who can go camping without a pup?!), and nature.
+One of my favorite things about Colorado is the amount of beautiful free camping available.
+I also love how easy it is to find free campsites in Colorado where you won’t have to worry about running into many other people.
+Just you, your adventure buddy (because who can go camping without a pup?!), and nature.

 A very large portion of Colorado is BLM/National Forest land, which you can camp on for free for up to 14 days.
 All you have to do is find a fire ring.

 My favorite way to find a fire ring is honestly by just driving around the woods and finding one, but if you’re more of a planner or visiting from out of state it can be pretty stressful to not know where you’re going to sleep that night.

 In that case, I love to find trails on freecampsites.net or use the app iOverlander.
 I usually search both apps, write down which campsites I would enjoy, and pick one that’s near the activities I’m trying to do.
 Or, you can keep reading this blog post!

 In this blog post I’m going through all my favorite free campsites in Colorado, broken down by city.
 GPS coordinates are included, so all you have to do is plug them in and head to the campsite.
 While I have tested these coordinates myself, campsites are always subject to change or be taken by someone else since they are first come first served.
 That being said though, there are plenty of campsites nearby all of these places so you should have no issues snagging a campsite near any of the coordinates.